KashPitan/AWS-CDK-Websockets/README.md

 place lambdas in root of src directory.
 This ensures the dependencies are packaged along with them properly when the stack is deployed

+All console logs are picked up under the relevant aws resource in cloudwatch (this includes all api gateway requests and not just for the lambdas)

 # Basic lambda with s3 bucket created using cdk

 The cdk stack is located in the 'lib' directory.
 This file is where all the definitions for the AWS resources go.